 Over the years, many people have asked whether I teach.
 I wanted to wait until I could welcome participants to my newly renovated studio and offer a truly enjoyable creative experience.
 That time has now arrived.

 My workshops are designed for adults and young people aged 12 and over, and all skill levels are welcome.
 You will learn the techniques I use in my own work, including building sculptural surfaces with texture paste, working with layered acrylics, and creating depth, light and atmosphere in your paintings, along with many other practical tips and techniques.
-Maximum of six participants to ensure plenty of individual step by step guidance and personal attention.
+Maximum of 7 participants to ensure plenty of individual step by step guidance and personal attention.

 New workshops will be added throughout the year, each exploring a different Australian native subject and artistic technique.